Weierstrass cycles in moduli spaces and the Krichever map: Weierstrass cycles

-where $\mu$ stands for the partition corresponding to $S.$ If $H$ is a Weierstrass semigroup and $S$ is the corresponding Weierstrass sequence, then (\ref{ww}) gives us the cohomology class $[W_{H}]$ of $W_{H}.$ Assume that we impose a weaker condition that $W_S$ is generic.
-Then the formula (\ref{ww}) is true up to a constant factor {\footnote {It follows from Serre's theorem\cite {Ser} that this factor does not vanish}}. \end{thm}

-Notice that in the case when the codimension of ${\widehat W}_S$ is not equal to codimension of $\bar{\Sigma}'_{S}$ in $\Gr_g(\hs'),$ the RHS of (\ref {w}) makes sense, but is not related to the homology of a Weierstrass cycle.
+Notice that in the case when the codimension of ${W}_S$ is not equal to $|\mu|$ the RHS of (\ref {w}) makes sense, but is not related to $[W_S]$.
 One can say that it specifies the cohomology of a``virtual'' Weierstrass cycle.
-It is interesting to notice that the multiplication rule of Schubert classes in the equivariant cohomology of Grassmannian (see \cite {LS2},\cite {Mol}) gives a multiplication rule for ``virtual'' W cycles.
+It is interesting to notice that the multiplication rule of Schubert classes in the equivariant cohomology of Grassmannian (see \cite {LS2},\cite {Mol}) gives a multiplication rule for ``virtual'' Weierstrass cycles.

 One can consider Weierstrass cycles in $\mc M_g$ defined as images of Weierstrass cycles in $\mc M_{g,1}$ by the forgetful map.
 In other words, we define $W_{S}'$ as a subvariety consisting of curves $C\in \mc M_g$ containing at least one point with Weierstrass sequence $S$.
 Using the pull-push formula, we obtain the following expression for the corresponding cohomology classes